-This chapter describes the connection-mode service of the Transport Interface.
-As discussed in the previous chapter, the connection-mode service can be illustrated using a client-server paradigm.
+This section describes the connection-mode service of the Transport Interface.
+As discussed in the previous section, the connection-mode service can be illustrated using a client-server paradigm.
 The important concepts of connection-mode service will be presented using two programming examples.
 The examples are related in that the first illustrates how a client establishes a connection to a server and then communicates with the server.
 The second example shows the server's side of the interaction.
-All examples discussed in this guide are presented in their entirety in Appendix C.
+All examples are presented in their entirety in Appendix C.